 EZT000-9Z "WHEN" IS OUTSIDE OF "CASE" SCOPE

-Explanation: "WHEN" statement was detected outside

-of CASE - END-CASE scope.
+Explanation: "WHEN" statement was detected outside of CASE - END-CASE scope.

-EZT000-A1 &FIELD: CANNOT SORT ON FIELD WITH OCCURS Explanation: &FIELD was defined with OCCURS.
+EZT000-A1 &FIELD: CANNOT SORT ON FIELD WITH OCCURS

+Explanation: &FIELD was defined with OCCURS.

 User Response: Fields defined with OCCURS cannot be sorted on.
 Correct the statement.
 If you must sort on a field with OCCURS, adjust the layout such that the same record segment can be accessed via a field without OCCURS.

-EZT000-A2 &JOBID "JOB INPUT SQL" BUT NO VALID SELECT FOUND Explanation: SELECT was not located for this JOB.
+EZT000-A2 & JOBID "JOB INPUT SQL" BUT NO VALID SELECT FOUND

+Explanation: SELECT was not located for this JOB.

 User Response: Code a SELECT as required by Easytrieve Plus.

-EZT000-A3 IMPROPER NUMBER OF DCLINCL PARAMETERS Explanation: Too few or extraneous parameters were detected in "SQL DCLINCL" .
-User Response: See Chapter 5, "SQL/DB2 support" on page 77 for proper syntax.
-EZT000-A4 TABLE NAME FOR SQL FILE IS MISSING Explanation: The file was declared as an SQL file but there were not SQL Tables associated with it.
-User Response: See Chapter 5, "SQL/DB2 support" on page 77 for proper FILE syntax.
-EZT000-A6 &WORD: TABLE NAME FOR SQL INCLUDE IS NOT CODED Explanation: Easytrieve Plus "SQL INCLUDE" was coded without the proper "FROM &TABLE" statement.
-User Response: Correct the problem.
+EZT000-A3 IMPROPER NUMBER OF DCLINCL PARAMETERS

+Explanation: Too few or extraneous parameters were detected in "SQL DCLINCL".

+User Response: See Chapter 6, "SQL/DB2 support," on page 107 for proper syntax.

+EZT000-A4 TABLE NAME FOR SQL FILE IS MISSING

+Explanation: The file was declared as an SQL file but there were not SQL Tables associated with it.

+User Response: See Chapter 6, "SQL/DB2 support," on page 107 for proper FILE syntax.

+EZT000-A6 &WORD: TABLE NAME FOR SQL INCLUDE IS NOT CODED

+Explanation: Easytrieve Plus "SQL INCLUDE" was coded without the proper "FROM &TABLE" statement.

-EZT000-A7 &SQLTABL: UNDEFINED TABLE OR NOT IN DCLINCL Explanation: &SQLTABLE column or field definitions cannot be resolved.
-User Response: Make sure that the table is defined in one of the "SQL DCLINCL &NAME" declares and that there is an "SQL INCLUDE" coded in working storage or an SQL File.
-Note that &SQLTABLE field name must be 01 level COBOL definition coded in the DCLGEN copy book which is included via "SQL DCLINCL".
-EZT000-A8 &FILE: SQL FILE IN SYNCHRONIZED PROCESS Explanation: &FILE is an SQL file.
+EZT000-A7 &SQLTABL: UNDEFINED TABLE OR NOT IN DCLINCL

+Explanation: &SQLTABLE column or field definitions cannot be resolved.

+User Response: Make sure that the table is defined in one of the "SQL DCLINCL &NAME" declares and that there is an "SQL INCLUDE ...." coded in working storage or an SQL File.
+Note that &SQLTABLE field name must be 01 level COBOL definition coded in the DCLGEN copybook which is included via "SQL DCLINCL".

+EZT000-A8 & FILE: SQL FILE IN SYNCHRONIZED PROCESS

+Explanation: &FILE is an SQL file.

 User Response: Files declared as SQL files cannot be used in synchronized file processing.

-EZT000-A9 &FILE: EXCEEDS 26 TABLES OR STATEMENT DOES NOT SUPPORT MULTIPLE TABLES Explanation: Maximum number of SQL tables in a single SQL statement has been exceeded, or multiple tables have been coded for SQL statement that does not operate on multiple tables.
-User Response: Correct the problem.
+EZT000-A9 &FILE: EXCEEDS 26 TABLES OR STATEMENT DOES NOT SUPPORT MULTIPLE TABLES tables have been coded for SQL statement that does not operate on multiple tables.